mendix/docs/content/en/docs/developerportal/portfolio-management/prioritization-models.md

 url: /developerportal/portfolio-management/prioritization-models/
 parent: "portfolio-management"
 weight: 100
-description: "Describes the prioritization models supported by the Portfolio Management tool."
+description: "Describes the prioritization models supported by the Mendix Portfolio Management tool."
 tags: ["Portfolio Management", "prioritization models", "wsjf prioritization", "rice prioritization"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---